darkhelmet/verboselogging/posts/most-dangerous-programming-errors-5-1.md

 ### Ways around it

-Buffer overflows can be avoided, though some aren’t as obvious as others.
+Buffer overflows can be avoided, though some aren't as obvious as others.
 There are a few things you can force yourself to do in order to avoid the majority of buffer overflows.